Chapter 1: No jewel of mankind would ever make me

 ”At least I do not slink around in the dark with a mask.”

-She paled, forgetting to keep her eyes trained on him and his every move.
+She paled, momentarily forgetting to keep her eyes trained on him and his every move.

-"I saw you at the hanging.
-I saw you tear that necklace off the woman's neck."
+"You were at the hanging.
+You tore the necklace off the woman's neck."
 She paused.
 "I saw you look away."

-His chin raised, as though she were once again holding the blade to his throat.
-He rummaged in his pocket for what seemed like hours before he tossed something shimmering, metal and beads, to the table.
+As though she were once again holding the blade to his throat, he craned his neck high.
+He rummaged in his pocket before he tossed something shimmering, metal and beads, to the table.

 "Here, have your bloody bait.
 The girl can wear it to her wedding, for all I care."